 Prospective business buyers are looking for as much transparency as possible.
-Thus, they are taking more care and using due diligence when researching a potential purchase.
+Thus, they are taking more care and using due diligence when researching a potential purchase, especially when considering a business for sale.
 To help sell your business without issue, hire an accountant to present clean financial statements for potential buyers.
 The accountant can double-check business tax returns and other details for the past few years and create a simple income report.
 You should also ensure you have a current year-to-date statement in case potential buyers are curious.

 Often potential buyers want to see that the business has increasing sales.
 Therefore, it is within your interests to ensure sales increase or remain steady as your prepare to sell.
 After all, you will likely lose money on the sale if sales are down, as the risk is higher for the new buyer.
 Consider diversifying your customer base or increasing marketing and promotions.
 However, you should do this several months before selling, so there is a history of increasing sales, not a single month with a boost in sales.

 Enlisting the help of a business broker can help you sell your business faster and with less stress.
 Many brokers will also have their own business valuation experts which can save you money overall.
 Business brokers also have a large network of connections, for financing, listings, and potential buyers.
 This allows your business to sell faster, and without financial issues.
 Their background in deal-making means you can get the best possible price, and likely will only pay a 5 - 10% commission.